AviatrixSystems/Docs/HowTos/ipmotion.rst

 ---------------------

 After an IP address is committed, you can test connectivity.
-Go to CloudN console, Troubleshoot -> Diagnostics -> Netwowrk -> Ping Utility.
+Go to CloudN console, Troubleshoot -> Diagnostics -> Network -> Ping Utility.
 Enter the committed IP address and click Ping.
 Make sure the security group of the migrated EC2 has ICMP allowed.
 Also make sure the migrated EC2 instance responds to Ping request.